-- 1. Given a public exponent, find suitable prime factors of an RSA modulus. - 2.
-Given primes p=37, q=31, and a public exponent e=5, find the corresponding RSA private exponent d or explain why it doesn't exist. - 3.
+- 1. Given a public exponent e, find suitable prime factors p and q of an RSA modulus. - 2.
+Given primes p = 37, q = 31, and a public exponent e = 5, find the corresponding RSA private exponent d or explain why it doesn't exist. - 3.
 Given a public exponent e = 3, find two suitable prime numbers p and q between 1000 and 2000.
 Compute modulus n = pq and private exponent d.
 Let m be your 6-digit student code.
 Perform encryption, decryption, signature and signature verification operations on m. - 4.
-Given the same primes p and q, find all four quadratic residues modulo n = pq. - 5.
-Consider a modification to the RSA signature scheme, in which we do not rely on CRT isomorphism $\mathbb{Z}p \times \mathbb{Z}q \cong \mathbb{Z}{pq}$.
-Instead, we work in one ring \mathbb{Z}n , where n is a sufficiently large prime.
+Given the same primes p and q as in the previous task, find all four quadratic residues of 1 modulo n = pq. - 5.
+Consider a modification to the RSA signature scheme, where instead of performing computations in a composite order ring \mathbb{Z}{pq} , we work in a prime order ring \mathbb{Z}n , where n is a sufficiently large prime.
 The modified scheme works as follows. - (a) For a fixed value of a public exponent e, Alice selects a sufficiently large prime n, which is her public key, and calulates her private exponent d. - (b) Alice distributes her signature $s = m^d \mod n$ on message m.